Pleural Thickening

 - A pulmonary embolism, a blood clot in the vessels leading to the lungs, may also cause pleural thickening.

 Localized areas of thickening are called pleural plaques.
 These are not the same as diffuse pleural thickening.
-Plaques may precede malignant tumors but do not cause symptoms like difficulty breathing.
+Plaques may precede malignant tumors but do not usually cause symptoms like difficulty breathing.

 When pleural thickening becomes severe, it may lead to a condition called restrictive lung disease.
 This occurs when the lungs become so encased in fibrous scar tissue that they cannot fully expand.